 Even if you cannot agree on something, keep in mind that you both want the best for your kid.
 Your attorneys and the family law court just want to help you find out what that is.

-For help with child custody disputes during the pandemic – and at all other times – please contact Empire Law at (347) 378-1170 or send us a message online to schedule your free case evaluation.
+For help with child custody disputes during the pandemic – and at all other times – please contact The Franklin Law Firm at (347) 378-1170 or send us a message online to schedule your free case evaluation.